About the Project

 In 2014, the City applied for grant funding from the Transportation Improvement Board for the project, and was awarded the funding in early 2015.
 In late 2015, the City started Phase I of the HPB SW Widening Project.
 During Phase I, the City conducted an intersection analysis of HPB and Cyrus Way and considered alternatives.
-In early 2016, the City started Phase II, final design, which is anticipated to be complete in early 2018.
-Construction is planned to begin in Summer of 2018.
+In early 2016, the City started Phase II, final design, which is anticipated to be complete in 2019.
+Construction is planned to begin in 2019.

 The total project budget is currently $987,790 of Transportation Improvement Board (TIB) Funds and $659,860 of Local Funds (REET II).